Skip to main content

 Edit configuration

 From Network Admin > Integrations > OAuth Applications, open an application to update its name, redirect URIs, or allowed scopes.
 Configuration changes take effect on the next authorization request — existing access tokens are unaffected until they expire.
 Tightening scopes does not retroactively narrow tokens that have already been issued.
-To revoke broad access immediately during alpha, delete the application.
+To revoke broad access immediately during beta, delete the application.

 Delete the application